rvandewater/ReciPys/paper/paper.md

 Machine Learning (ML) workflows live or die by their data‑preprocessing steps, yet in Python, these steps are often scattered across ad‑hoc scripts or opaque Scikit-Learn (sklearn) snippets that are hard to read, audit, or reuse.
-`ReciPies` provides a concise, human‑readable, and fully reproducible way to declare, execute, and share preprocessing pipelines, that adheres to Configuration as Code principles.
+`ReciPies` provides a concise, human‑readable, and fully reproducible method to declare, execute, and share preprocessing pipelines, that adheres to Configuration as Code principles.
 It lets users describe transformations as a recipe made of ordered *steps* (e.g., imputing, encoding, normalizing) applied to variables identified by semantic roles (predictor, outcome, ID, time stamp, etc.).
 Recipes can be *prepped* once, *baked* many times, and separated between training and new data. `ReciPies` provides the choice of Pandas and Polars backends and is easily extensible.
 Data provenance can be tracked and published.
 Packaging preprocessing as clear, declarative objects, `ReciPies` lowers the cognitive load of feature engineering, improves reproducibility, and makes methodological choices explicit, benefiting individual researchers, engineering teams, and peer reviewers alike.